ZhijianZhou01/BioAider/Example/Readme.md

-This directory contains some examples and data.
+This directory contains some examples and data, you can test some functions in BioAider with them.